beyond2013/DBAnM/DatabaseTuning.md

 This schema has the limitation that only a fixed number of sales regions can be accommodated, but if it is generally the case that all of the information about a salesperson is retrieved at the same time, it might yield performance benefits.

 ### Partitioning
 The I/O cost of accessing a very large table can be reduced by explicitly splitting the table (in the schema) into partitions.
 One reason for doing this is to separate frequently accessed data in the table from data that is rarely referenced.
 By packing data that is frequently accessed into fewer pages, the number of I/O operations can be reduced and it is less likely that pages in the cache contain data that is not being referenced.
-A second reason is to make it possible to access different parts of the table concurrently, and we discuss this in section Managing Pysical Resources .
+A second reason is to make it possible to access different parts of the table concurrently, and we discuss this in section Managing Physical Resources .
 With horizontal partitioning, all partitions have the same set of columns and each contains a subset of the rows.
 The partitioning of the rows is based on a natural criterion that populates the partitions with disjoint subsets.

 For example, the table STUDENT might be partitioned into two partitions.
 Rows describing inactive students, those who have graduated, might be in a partition named ALUMNI.
 Rows describing active students, the current undergraduates, might be in a partition called CURRENT_STUDENTS.
 A page of CURRENT_STUDENTS in the cache is more likely to be referenced again than a page of ALUMNI since most references are to active students and a page of CURRENT_STUDENTS contains only those students.
 This reduces the number of I/O operations.
 Similarly, the cost of a scan to retrieve undergraduate information is greatly reduced.

 With vertical partitioning, subsets of the columns of a table form the partitions.
 This can be useful when a table has many columns, and hence long rows, and some of the columns are infrequently referenced.
 Once again, without partitioning, performance is degraded by the need to transfer inactive data from the disk when active data is referenced.
 By storing the infrequently accessed columns in a separate partition, this problem can be alleviated.
 Oracle, for example, effectively separates infrequently accessed columns without requiring explicit partitioning.
 These columns are designated in the CREATE TABLE statement of a table that has an integrated, clustered index.
 In this case the infrequently accessed columns are not stored in the leaf level of the index but instead are stored in overflow pages linked to leaf pages.
 Scans involving only frequently accessed columns can skip the overflow pages.

 An astute reader must have noticed that vertical partitioning is conceptually the same as schema decomposition.
 In particular, partitions must form a lossless decomposition of the original relation, which can be ensured by, for example, including a key of the relation in all partitions.
 However, partitioning is typically driven not by the need to normalize the schema but by other considerations.
-For instance, if in a STUDENT table the attributes Address and Phone are accessed infrequently, they (and the student Id) might be separated into a different partition even though the STUDENT table is already in BCNE.
+For instance, if in a STUDENT table the attributes Address and Phone are accessed infrequently, they (and the student Id) might be separated into a different partition even though the STUDENT table is already in BCNF.
 With this secondary information split off, the main partition of the STUDENT table becomes smaller and thus queries involving this table run faster.

 Partitioning involves a trade-off, and in this case the price that must be paid is the additional complexity of managing and accessing multiple tables.
 Hence, it should be used only when the performance benefits are clear.